Skip to content

 Trial-Ready from Day One

-The flat-fee model is not a discount.
-It is a discipline.
-From the moment of retention, preparation proceeds without hourly-billing anxiety.
-Every motion that should be filed is filed.
+Preparation is a discipline, not a posture.
+From the moment of retention, every motion that should be filed is filed.
 Every witness who should be deposed is deposed.
 Every investigatory lead is pursued.
 The client is never asked to weigh thoroughness against cost.

 This preparation posture is also what generates favorable resolutions.
 Prosecutors calibrate their offers against the defense they expect to face.
 When the defense is visibly prepared for trial from the first appearance, the calculus shifts.
 In Mr. McKenna's own words: "It is the ability to go to trial that creates settlement opportunities."